bplmaps/lmec-main-site/content/articles/women-geological-mapmaking-early-american-republic.md

   https://acdc.amherst.edu/cantaloupe/iiif/2/media%2FOrraClassroomDrawings%2Fma01020-0027%2Fimage-ma01020-0027-c37a612e-df2e-49be-b375-b18ae72fdb61.jpg/full/1200,/0/default.jpg
 ---

+> This digital publication was supported by the Leventhal Map & Education Center's [Small Grants for Early Career Digital Publications](https://www.leventhalmap.org/research/digital-publication-small-grants/) program.

 Vertebrates and invertebrates.
 Fossil footprints.
 Rock strata of local regions in Massachusetts and international areas across Europe.
 These vibrant illustrations---constructed out of large swathes of common household fabrics illustrated with ink and watercolor---are some of more than sixty geological maps and diagrams crafted by early American scientific illustrator Orra White Hitchcock.

 {{< carousel >}}